jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 Test the new binary:

 ```
-sudo systemctl down hostapd.service
+sudo systemctl stop hostapd.service
 sudo ./hostapd /etc/hostapd/hostapd.conf
 ```

 Check that the wifi service is up and working.
 If yes then move or rename the previously install hostapd binary and replace it with the new version.
-Restart the service:

 ```
-sudo systemctl up hostapd.service
+sudo systemctl start hostapd.service
 ```

 ## 5.5 Create client config file for WireGuard